Robert Kochiev

 Robert Ivanovich Kochiev (Роберт Иванович Кочиев; born March 16, 1966, Tskhinvali) is a Russian political figure and a deputy of the 6th and 8th State Dumas.

 From 2007 to 2011, Kochiev was the deputy of the Parliament of the Republic of North Ossetia–Alania of the 4th convocation.
 In 2011, he was elected deputy of the 6th State Duma from the North Ossetia–Alania constituency.
 From 2017 to 2021, he was the deputy of the Parliament of the Republic of North Ossetia–Alania of the 6th convocation.
 Since September 2021, he has served as deputy of the 8th State Duma.

+Biography

+In 1989, he graduated from the North Ossetian State Medical Institute with a degree in pediatrics.

+From 1993 to 2005, he worked at the Vladikavkaz trade and production enterprise Sevospotrebsoyuz as Deputy General Director.
+From 2005 to 2011, he served as General Director of Zabava LLC.

+In 2007, he was elected to the Parliament of the Republic of North Ossetia–Alania of the fourth convocation on the Communist Party (CPRF) list.

+In 2011, he ran for the State Duma as part of the CPRF candidate list and, following the allocation of mandates, became a deputy of the State Duma of the 6th convocation.

+In 2016, he ran for the State Duma of the 7th convocation both in a single-mandate district and on the CPRF party list.
+A few days before the election, he withdrew his candidacy in the single-mandate district and did not win a mandate through the CPRF list.